Tom-Tee/mad-events/README.md

 4. Deeper tests with rspec.

-5. Add validations for reverse time e.g. it won't let you make a talk with a start time 4pm end time 3pm etc
+5. Add validations for reverse time e.g. it won't let you make a talk with a start time 4pm end time 3pm etc.

 6. More bug testing with different users trying out the application.